Best Investments During a Recession

 The best investments during a recession are usually the ones that let you stay disciplined: diversified core assets, some defensive balance, and enough liquidity to avoid emotional mistakes.
 You do not need to predict every move.
 You need a process that survives bad years.

 If you want to test scenarios, try our Monthly Investment Calculator and SIP vs Lump Sum Calculator.
+If the basics are still unsettled, read the Investing Basics Guide first.

 Disclaimer: This article is for educational purposes only and is not investment advice.
 Please assess your risk profile and local tax rules before making decisions.